St Kitts And Nevis travel guide

 Travellers will be able to take a PCR test on arrival at their Travel Approved hotel (cost $US150 for non-nationals, $US for nationals).
 The list of approved hotels can be found on the St Kitts Tourism travel requirements page.
 Results are usually available within 24 hours.
 Whilst waiting for results, visitors are allowed to move freely around the hotel.
 On receipt of a negative test result, travellers will be free from quarantine and will be able to visit attractions and travel around St Kitts and Nevis normally.

-The above applies to vaccinated parents travelling with a non-vaccinated children under 18.
+The above also applies to non-vaccinated children under 18 travelling with vaccinated parents or guardians.

-Non-vaccinated nationals and residents are required to quarantine for at least 15 days at a travel-approved hotel.
+Non-vaccinated nationals and residents are required to quarantine for at least 15 days at a travel-approved hotel or government quarantine facility.
 A PCR test can be taken on day 14.
 If this is negative, then quarantine ends.

 Travellers should regularly check the St Kitts Tourism Authority websites St Kitts Tourism and Nevis Tourism Authority for updates and information on pre-travel authorisation, documentation required, permitted hotels and other travel requirements.
 Changes may take effect at short notice.